ozgegizlenci/nexonsAnalysis/README.md

 The function `identifyPotentialTruncations` identifies whether transcripts might be truncations of other transcripts.
 It adds an additional column to the tibble named truncation_origin.
+The flexibility parameter refers to the difference in location (number of bases) to still be classified as a match.
+For exact matches set flexibility to 0.
+Default is 10.

 ``` r
 file <- system.file("extdata", "nexons_sirv5_f15_trunc.txt", package = "nexonsAnalysis")